About the National Law Enforcement Roadway Safety Program

 Learn how to improve your safety on the roadways.
 This 8-hour course will discuss best practices and tactics to improve your safety during traffic stops, emergency response driving, all-weather driving, and roadway operations while outside of your vehicle.

-Roadway Safety Train-the-Trainer Course
+Roadway Safety Train-the-Trainer Workshop

 Provide roadway safety training to your agency.
 Attend this 8-hour course where trainers will be given the resources and skills needed to teach the NLERSP training curriculum to other officers during academy or in-service training.
 This course includes a teach-back exercise.
 Prerequisite: Trainers must complete the Roadway Safety Patrol Officer Course prior to attending this course.